Son of US-Saudi citizen held in Saudi Arabia seeks US help

 - DNA testing helps police confirm Ted Bundy killed missing Utah teen

+Fitaihi spoke alongside a brother of Lujain Alhathloul, a women’s rights activist who has been in custody since May and went on trial this week.

+Her brother, Walid al-Hathloul, said she has been subjected to electrocution and threatened with rape.
+“I am desperate to save my sister’s life,” he said.

-The Saudi Embassy says the nation prohibits torture and is investigating the claims of mistreatment.
+The Saudi Embassy said in response that the kingdom prohibits torture and that authorities are investigating the allegations of mistreatment of the prisoners.

+“The Kingdom of Saudi Arabia takes any allegations of ill-treatment of defendants awaiting trial or prisoners serving their sentences very seriously,” it said in a statement.